Leveraging Unlabeled Data from Unknown Sources via Dual-Path Guidance for Deepfake Face Detection: Experiments

 \subsection{Detection Performance}

 Table~\ref{tab:cross-dataset} presents the results of cross-dataset evaluation under Protocol-1.
 DPGNet achieves an average frame-level AUC of 0.938, surpassing the best baseline, ForensicsAdapter (0.896), by 4.2\%.
 Notably, DPGNet excels on challenging datasets such as DFDC (AUC of 0.892, +4.9\% over ForensicsAdapter) and CDF-v2 (AUC of 0.957, +5.7\%).
-This superior performance is attributed to DPGNet’s text-guided alignment technique, which leverages text embeddings to capture domain-invariant forgery cues and effectively utilizes unlabeled data via a curriculum-driven pseudo labele generation technique.
+This superior performance is attributed to DPGNet’s text-guided alignment technique.
 For Protocol-2, Table~\ref{tab:cross-method} reports cross-method evaluation results on DF40, where DPGNet achieves an average video-level AUC of 0.982, outperforming ForensicsAdapter (0.936) by 4.91\%.
-DPGNet demonstrates significant improvements on advanced forgery methods, such as SimSwap (AUC of 0.984, +6.26\%) and BleFace (AUC of 0.984, +5.92\%), highlighting its robustness to diverse manipulation techniques within a consistent domain.
+DPGNet demonstrates significant improvements on advanced forgery methods, such as SimSwap (+6.26\%) and BleFace (+5.92\%), highlighting its generalization to diverse manipulation techniques within a consistent domain.

 To assess the impact of leveraging unlabeled data, we compare DPGNet against baselines augmented with pseudo-labeling at fixed confidence thresholds (Tables~\ref{tab:table3} and \ref{tab:table4}).
 For cross-dataset evaluation, ForensicsAdapter with UCDDP (0.7 threshold) suffers a performance drop (average AUC of 0.883, -1.3\% compared to FF++ alone), likely due to noisy pseudo labels.
 In contrast, DPGNet with UCDDP achieves a robust AUC of 0.938, demonstrating its ability to prioritize high-value samples through dynamic curriculum learning.
 Similarly, in cross-method evaluation, DPGNet with UDF40 achieves an average AUC of 0.967, surpassing ForensicsAdapter (0.902, +6.5\%) and Effort (0.904, +6.3\%).
 We may notice that the baseline performance of UCDDP and UDF40 has \textbf{limited improvement and minimal variation} across fixed thresholds, which stems from the limited sample size of these datasets.
 After threshold-based filtering, the number of usable training samples is further reduced, limiting the impact on models initialized with pre-trained weights, which are inherently stable to small data increments.